The Intrinsic Riemannian Proximal Gradient Method for Nonconvex Optimization: Introduction

 In this work, we introduce a formulation of the Riemannian proximal gradient method that actually employs proximal maps for the nonsmooth step.
 This relates the new proximal gradient method directly back to both the PPA~\cite{FerreiraOliveira:2002:1} as well as gradient descent.
 This new algorithm can still be generalized to a corresponding retraction-based proximal map, which, similarly to~\cite{HuangWei:2021:1}, can be understood as an approximate variant.
 This new formulation allows to investigate several properties from~\cite[Chapter 10]{Beck:2017:1} on manifolds, for the case where neither the smooth part $g$ nor the nonsmooth part $h$ are convex.
 The aim is to derive a convergence theory that is in accordance with~\cite{HuangWei:2021:1} also for our intrinsic variant, that is, it is also based on intrinsic properties that $g$ and $h$ have as functions defined on the manifold.
-A major difference to~\cite{HuangWei:2021:1} is that all these investigations will be done intrinsically.
+A major difference to~\cite{HuangWei:2021:1} is that the method works intrinsically, \ie entirely on the manifold, without solving a subproblem on a tangent space or requiring an embedding.
 This especially allows using Riemannian proximal maps defined intrinsically on the manifold, such as the one introduced in, \eg,~\cite{FerreiraOliveira:2002:1}, instead of Euclidean-flavored approximations thereof.
-Furthermore, this approach can directly be applied also to manifolds that are not embedded, like for example quotient manifolds.
-We show two main results: \begin{itemize} \item In \cref{thm:complexity}, we show sublinear convergence to $\varepsilon$-stationary points, with rate $\cO(1/\sqrt k)$. \item In \cref{thm:global-convergence}, we show that any accumulation point $p^\ast$ of the sequence of iterates is a stationary point of $f$, \ie, $0_{p^\ast} \in \partial f(p^\ast)$. \end{itemize}
+Furthermore, this approach can directly be applied also to manifolds that are \emph{not} submanifolds of a Euclidean space.
+We show two main results: \begin{itemize} \item In \cref{thm:complexity}, we show sublinear convergence to $\varepsilon$-stationary points, with rate $\cO(1/\sqrt k)$. \item In \cref{thm:global-convergence}, we show that any accumulation point $p^\ast$ of the sequence of iterates is a stationary point of $f$, \ie, $0_{p^\ast} \in \partial f(p^\ast)$. \end{itemize} Crucially, our analysis does not make any assumption on the convexity of either of the summands $g, h$ that the objective is split into, whereas a more standard approach usually involves assuming the nonsmooth part $h$ to be convex.
+As a result, our framework captures manifolds of any bounded curvature, be it positive or negative.
+Finally, we validate the performance of our method on realistic numerical examples.
+We show that in many cases, the proximal map of $h$ either exists in closed-form or is efficiently computable intrinsically on the manifold.